unit92/ouibaa.github.io/pages/educational_resources/dental_histopath_example_CA/README.md

-# Histology Blue-12 Demo
+# Condyloma Acuminatum H+E Stain
- Demonstration client-side ONLY application of Blue-12 Histology slide.
-Permission to host obtained from Dr. Suzanne Ollerenshaw at the University Of Sydney Department of Anatomy and Histology.
-This application is for demonstration purposes only for the development of a fuller-featured full-stack histology application.
-Application has been built with OpenSeaDragon.
+ Demonstration client-side ONLY application of Dental histopathology slide.
+Permission to host obtained from Dr Babak Sarrafpour from the University of Sydney .
+This application is simply a demonstration of OpenSeaDragon with navigation using a dental slide.
+This is for demonstration purposes ONLY, or for the development of a fuller-featured full-stack histology application.